ghezalahmad/SequentialLearningApp/README.md

 ## Background on the used methodology:

-More information on the methodology is available in the publication entiteled "Sequential learning to accelerate materials discovery of alkali-activated binders" ( DOI: 10.13140/RG.2.2.18388.94087 ).
+More information on the methodology is available in the publication entiteled "Sequential learning to accelerate materials discovery of alkali-activated binders" ( http://dx.doi.org/10.13140/RG.2.2.18388.94087 ).

 # Hands on - a quick guide to the sequential learning app